Coronavirus: South Korea Says COVID-19 Cases Doubled In 24 Hours

 "The church has shut down" because of the outbreak, NPR's Anthony Kuhn reports from Seoul.
 "Daegu has closed some public facilities," he adds.
 "A U.S. Army garrison in Daegu restricted travel in and out of the base and imposed a quarantine on personnel who had visited the church."

+In a message posted online, the Shincheonji church expressed deep regret over the coronavirus cases.
+It also said it's cooperating with authorities and is spending several days sterilizing its buildings in Daegu.

-The same woman also visited Cheongdo Daenam Hospital, which has emerged as a second cluster of infections.
+The same woman who attended the church also visited Cheongdo Daenam Hospital, which has emerged as a second cluster of infections.
 Patients and staff there are being tested for the respiratory virus, and the hospital is being disinfected, according to the KCDC.

+South Korea is also reporting its first coronavirus-related death — and the patient was from the Cheongdo Daenam Hospital cluster.
+While the 63-year-old man had tested positive for the virus, the exact cause of death was still being investigated, the KCDC says.

 More than 75,000 COVID-19 cases have been confirmed worldwide, according to a disease-tracking dashboard created by the Johns Hopkins Whiting School of Engineering.